Skip navigation

 CLOSE

-Our Advanced Clinical Practitioner Degree Apprenticeship provides an exciting opportunity for those working as experienced, registered, health professionals to progress into advanced clinical practice roles.
+Our Degree Apprenticeship MSc Advanced Clinical Practitioner provides an exciting opportunity for those working as experienced, registered, health professionals to develop in their advanced clinical practice roles.

-The MSc Advanced Clinical Practitioner Degree Apprenticeship is a research rich, experientially focused award for those in employment who wish to engage in a work-based learning award.
-As such, the programme places an emphasis on developing and applying the knowledge, skills and competences required for a successful career in the areas of Advanced Clinical Practice.
+The MSc Advanced Clinical Practitioner studied as a Degree Apprenticeship is a research rich, experientially focused award for those in employment as a trainee Advanced Clinical Practitioner (or equivalent).
+The programme is a work-based learning award and as such, places an emphasis on developing and applying the knowledge, skills and behaviours required for a successful career in your advanced practice role.
+Your employer is responsible for initiating entry onto this programme.
+As an apprentice on this course your learning will be tailored to your needs, which will be identified in partnership with your employer and the university.

 Advanced Clinical Practitioners (ACPs) are recognised as autonomous specialists who manage complete episodes of care, working across what are deemed traditional professional boundaries to enhance the patient journey and develop clinical practice.
-Driven by the NHS Long Term Plan (2019) and the NHS People Plan (2020), advanced clinical practice is considered the cornerstone of healthcare service redesign and delivery.
+Driven by the NHS (National Health Service) Long Term Plan (2019) and the NHS People Plan (2020), advanced clinical practice is considered the cornerstone of healthcare service redesign and delivery and is supported in the 2023 NHS Long Term Workforce Plan.

-Apprentices will therefore combine academic studies with work-based development of specialist skills and reflection including personal practices and behaviours.
-Upon completion of the apprenticeship, apprentices will gain an Advanced Clinical Practitioner MSc qualification, enabling recognition as an ACP working within a wider health and social care environment.
-Apprentices will graduate with the skills and knowledge to help drive service improvements, analyse and interpret clinical data to help make a diagnosis, and improve patient care.
-This will equip apprentices for such influential roles and support longer-term career aspirations working in advanced clinical practice.
+On completion of this programme, you will gain an MSc Advanced Clinical Practitioner qualification and an apprenticeship qualification.
+As an apprentice completing this course you will graduate with the skills and knowledge to help drive service improvements, analyse and interpret clinical data to help make a diagnosis, and improve patient care.
+This will equip you for such influential roles and support longer-term career aspirations working in advanced practice.

-Apprenticeship programmes at Northumbria University are designed to support apprentices in acquiring the appropriate knowledge, skills and behaviour and retain the integrity of the apprenticeship standard as defined by IFATE .
+Apprenticeship programmes at Northumbria University are designed to support apprentices in acquiring the appropriate knowledge, skills and behaviours and retain the integrity of the apprenticeship standard as defined by IFATE.
 For further details please consult the IFATE Apprenticeship standards / Institute for Apprenticeships and Technical Education webpage here.

 Course Information